(The White House, January 2022)

 Read and watch my work from Washington and Colombia below.

 I speak Spanish, and I am passionate about revealing the human impact of politics and policy.
 From Colombia, I am available for video packages, live hits and analysis, audio and text stories.
-My core background is in broadcast, but I also wrote daily and enterprise text stories for Spectrum’s new digital platforms over the last 2.5 years.
+My core background is in broadcast, and I also wrote daily news & enterprise text stories for Spectrum’s digital platforms over the last 2.5 years.

 Recent work from Colombia